Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Experiments

-We investigated whether the generated instructions are consistent with the target task distribution.
-Given that we only used 10 initial samples, one major concern is that these samples do not fully cover the distribution of the target task, potentially leading to generated instructions that only learn to resemble these initial instructions.
-To address this, we plot the distribution of the 10 initial instructions and the generated instructions.
-Additionally, we plot the distribution of real downstream instructions from the training set, to verify whether the generated instructions align with the actual distribution.
-We represent the semantics of the instructions using MPNet~\citep{song2020mpnet} and visualized their distribution using t-SNE~\citep{van2008visualizing}.
+We plot the semantic distribution of the initial instructions and the generated instructions.
+Additionally, we plot the distribution of the target task for comparison, to verify whether the generated instructions align with the target distribution.
+For comparison, we also plot the distribution of instructions by Evol-Instruct.
+We represent the semantics of the instructions using {\it text-embedding-ada-002} API from OpenAI and visualized their distribution using t-SNE~\citep{van2008visualizing}.

-For comparison, we also plot instructions from slightly different tasks.
-For MBPP with Python algorithm instructions, we selected Python instructions from ShareGPT.
-These instructions, while also involving Python programming, emphasize practical development needs.
-For GSM8k, we selected MATH instructions as a comparison.

-Figure~\ref{fig:distribution} show that the generated instructions exhibit consistent distribution with the target task.
-The instructions by Ada-Instruct are not confined to the vicinity of the 10 training samples but demonstrate the capability to expand to broader regions, aligning with the actual instruction distribution of the target task.
-Compared to the distribution of the reference datasets (ShareGPT-python and MATH), the instructions by Ada-Instruct are significantly closer to the target distribution.
-These observations validate the task creativity of Ada-Instruct.
+Figure~\ref{fig:distribution} shows that the generated instructions exhibit a consistent distribution with the target task.
+The instructions of Ada-Instruct are not confined to the vicinity of the ten initial samples but demonstrate the capability to expand to broader regions, aligning with the actual instruction distribution of the target task.
+In contrast, the Evol-Instruct distribution shows noticeable deviations from the target instruction distribution.
+Such gaps are not unusual - Evol-Instruct, which is based on multi-turn prompt engineering, can generate long and complex instructions.
+However, crafting prompts manually without learning makes it difficult to fit the intended distribution.
+Ada-Instruct is capable of learning to adapt to the downstream instruction distribution. which is essential for instruction generation.
+These observations validate both Ada-Instruct's distributional consistency with respect to semantics, and the motivation of adapting LLMs as instruction generators for intended tasks.